Malvineous/makita-xgt-serial/README.md

 whether it requires special handling, are currently unknown (e.g. does voltage on the DS pin trigger a start bit in the UART on the DT pin?)

+Electrically speaking it could be possible for up to 42 volts DC to appear on any of these pins, so you should design your circuit to be tolerant of these voltages.
+During testing, the TR pin never went above 5 V on an official Makita battery, but it did reach 33 V on a Chinese clone brand.
+If you measure the voltage on the TR pin first and verify it is below 5 V then you should be fine while prototyping, however if you are designing a circuit that could be used without someone testing the TR voltage first, then your design should be 40 volt tolerant.

 ### DS/WK: Discharge/Wake

 This pin outputs a signal indicating whether the battery is safe to be